KDE/clazy/README.md

 If you want to suppress warnings from headers of Qt or 3rd party code, include them with `-isystem` instead of `-I`.

+Alternatively you can set the CLAZY_HEADER_FILTER env variable to a regexp matching the path where you want warnings.

 You can also suppress individual warnings by file or by line by inserting comments:

 - To disable clazy in a specific source file, insert this comment, anywhere in the file: